The takeover of NBFC (Non-Banking Financial Company) means the purchase of NBFC by another comp...

 The term NBFC stands for Non-Banking Financial Company which is registered under the Companies Act 1956/2013.
-The main business activity of which is giving loans and advances, assets financing, investing in shares, debentures and other marketable securities.
-It provides working capital loans and credit facilities.
-In this topic, we will discuss the Checklist for Takeover of NBFC Broadly NBFC is 2 types:
+The main business activity of NBFCs includes giving loans and advances, assets financing, investing in shares, debentures and other marketable securities.
+It provides working capital loans and credit facilities as well.
+In this article, we will discuss the Checklist for Takeover of NBFC.

 The term takeover of NBFC means the purchase of one NBFC by the other company.
 The Takeover takes place only when the two of the companies are already registered.
 In this process two companies are involved i.e.: